ralphje/imagemounter/README.md

 detect the volume system and then mount each volume seperately.
 If it fails finding a volume system, it will try to mount the entire image as a whole if it succeeds detecting what it actually is.

+This package currently only supports Python 2.6 and 2.7.
+Although this module in fact should be ready for Python 3.2+, it depends on pytsk3, which currently does not support Python 3.

 Installation
 ------------
 Just perform the following commands for a full install, including all optional dependencies (but see the note about Ubuntu 13.10 below):